 Despite their empirical scalability, the effectiveness of these unified MFMs is constrained due to the neglect of visual discrimination across medical imaging modalities \cite{MedMoE_image_text, MedCoss}.
 Specifically, as shown in Fig. \ref{fig:first}(a), medical images are inherently heterogeneous, with each modality providing distinct anatomical information \cite{Lvm-med}.
 For example, dermoscopy distinguishes early melanoma from benign nevi by subtle pigment irregularities, whereas lung-nodule radiographs rely on faint opacities and structural distortion.
 This fine-grained visual discrimination emphasizes the importance of \textit{\textbf{inter-modality specificity}} and \textit{\textbf{intra-modality diversity}} in medical multimodal representations \cite{MedMoE_image_text}.
 However, prevailing MFMs are largely modality-agnostic, implicitly forcing a single embedding space to accommodate all modalities under a uniform CL objective \cite{UniMed-CLIP, Lvm-med, Unimiss+}.

-This limitation can be termed as \textbf{information ambiguity}.
+This limitation can be termed \textbf{information ambiguity}.
 To be specific, in modality-specific CL pre-training, as shown in Fig. \ref{fig:first}(b), MI maximization primarily reduces prediction uncertainty caused by augmentation noise.
 This encourages the model to focus on stable statistical patterns that support fine-grained semantic discrimination, such as small lesions, subtle texture changes, and boundary variations, thereby allowing the representation to achieve intra-modality diversity \cite{PCRLv2, Afire, Adam, PanDerm, Virchow}.
 However, in unified pre-training, current MFMs typically apply the same CL objective to multi-modality data \cite{Lvm-med, UniMed-CLIP}.
 As shown in Fig. \ref{fig:first}(c), this causes MI maximization to uniformly reduce predictive uncertainty from both augmentation noise and modality semantic shift.
 Such uniform reduction inevitably maximizes inter-modality mutual information, which is widely regarded as modality-shared redundancy in multimodal learning (`Rdncy.' in Fig. \ref{fig:first}(c)) \cite{I2moe, PID, 3MI}.
 As a result, MFMs bias their training objective toward learning semantically shared representations across modalities.
 This bias finally undermines fine-grained semantic discrimination, resulting in information ambiguity that degrades both inter-modality specificity and intra-modality diversity.

-A straightforward way to alleviate this information ambiguity is removing modality-shared redundancy from the CL objective, i.e., to maximize intra-modality MI without interfering with the representation learning of other modalities (Fig.~\ref{fig:first}(d), left).
-However, in practice, this requires estimating a \emph{trivariate} MI term ($\mathcal{I}(X;Y;Z)$ in Fig. \ref{fig:first}(d)) among the representations of a pair augmented images ($X$ and $Y$), and representations from other modalities ($Z$).
-Such multivariate MI estimation is difficult and unstable at MFM scale in high-dimensional embeddings \cite{MI_infonce, MI-entropy-estimation}.
+A straightforward way to alleviate this information ambiguity is to remove modality-shared redundancy from the CL objective, i.e., to maximize intra-modality MI without interfering with the representation learning of other modalities (Fig.~\ref{fig:first}(d), left).
+However, in practice, this requires estimating a \emph{trivariate} MI term ($\mathcal{I}(X;Y;Z)$ in Fig. \ref{fig:first}(d)) among the representations of a pair of augmented images ($X$ and $Y$), and representations from other modalities ($Z$).
+Such multivariate MI estimation is difficult and unstable at MFM scale, especially in high-dimensional embedding spaces \cite{MI_infonce, MI-entropy-estimation}.